Skip to main content

 • Veteran worker training needs: Tasks that should be included in veteran training programs

 The occupational profile is validated and vetted through various methods.
-A peer-review process is utilized in a validation workshop to review the initial profile.
-Once peer reviewed, the profile can then be analyzed through a management review, allowing the management team to synthesize what the workers said, with what they expect and believe the job should encompass.
+A validation workshop uses a peer-review process to review the initial profile.
+Once peer-reviewed, the profile can then be analyzed through a management review, allowing the management team to synthesize what the workers said with what they expect and believe the job should encompass.

-Once the profile has been validated, a task analysis can be conducted to further define the job.
+Once the profile has been validated, a task analysis can be conducted to define the job further.
 The validated profile and the task analysis can then be used to develop a curriculum.